Cuprate/cuprate/database/README.md

 # Database
 This is the main design document and implementation of the database used by Cuprate.

-The source is located at the repository root in `database/`.

-The code within `database/` is also littered with comments.
+The code within `database/src` is also littered with comments.
 Some `grep`-able keywords:

 | Word        | Meaning |
 |-------------|---------|